-David Evan Jones is a composer/theorist with diverse publications in chamber music, chamber opera, computer music, and computer-assisted composition.
+David Evan Jones is a composer/theorist with diverse publications in chamber music, chamber opera, computer music, computer-assisted composition, and music for Korean instruments.
 Some of his theoretical and compositional work focuses on structural relationships between phonetics and music.

 News from Afar (Jones 2016 CD released by Centaur) presents five compositions (2010-2015) by David Evan Jones (b.
 1946) all of which integrate computer-processed news broadcasts with instruments performing live.
 These pieces transform reports of the difficult news of our day and bring them into the contemplative frame of the concert hall.

 Recordings of four of the five pieces with video translations are available at the following links: